garden-io/garden/docs/reference/module-types/container.md

         # The file with the public ssh key to be stored in the proxy container.
         publicKeyFilePath:

-        # The k8s name of the remote container.
-        remoteContainerName:

     # List of ingress endpoints that the service exposes.
     ingresses: